Introducing Guest Blogger Jennifer Bove: Kick-Starting a New Firm in Trying Times

 But I never thought Jenn was crazy.
 As I got to know her, I thought she was poised, smart, personable, and incredibly funny.
 Plus, just watching her in action over the next few days in Austin I realized that there was no better person to be launching a firm in these adverse times: She knew everyone.

 Jenn’s also no stranger to taking huge risks, after all, she started her career in the circus.
 Okay, so maybe it was the interaction department of Ringling Bros. and Barnum & Bailey, but still.
 She went on to work at industry heavyweights Schematic, and HUGE, with clients like Nokia, Yahoo!, BBC, Gucci, and American Express.
 As a design manager, she helped reinvent one of the most important interactive consumer experiences–retail–at the the legendary Prada Epicenter store in New York.
 A gaming project called collabolla was featured at the Victoria and Albert Museum in London and at the Triennale during Salone Di Mobile in Milano, and even found its way into IDEO founder Bill Moggridge’s book Designing Interactions.
-Jenn’s also a triathlete and combined her love fortraining with interaction design, long before Nike+: her masters thesisproject actively mobile.
+Jenn’s also a triathlete and combined her love for

 Once Jenn got her newest endeavor–Kicker Studio–up and running, we knew there was no better person to tell the story about the unique challenges of launching a new company in this economy.
 But I’ll let her tell you about that herself.
 For the next five days, Jenn will take us on her rip-roarin’, bicoastal adventure, which is encouraging, exciting, and, yes…just a little bit crazy.